-This often happens in older, harder SciFi books, wherein the authors try to keep the science as consistent as possible with currently-understood scientific theories.
+This often happens in older, [[MohsScaleOfScienceFictionHardness harder]] SciFi books, wherein the authors try to keep the science as consistent as possible with currently-understood scientific theories.
 Of course, since ScienceMarchesOn, this may date the book badly.

 Note that this does not include explicitly educational productions, since they obviously have to be both accurate and explanatory to be effective.

-Compare DoingItForTheArt, NarrativeFiligree (both also about going above and beyond in regards to production quality), LampshadedTheObscureReference.
+Compare DoingItForTheArt, NarrativeFiligree (both also about going above and beyond in regards to production quality), LampshadedTheObscureReference, and any ArtisticLicense.

-Note that this is only as good as the writer makes it.
-Just because you did the research, doesn't mean it adds to the story.
+Note that [[TropesAreTools this is only as good as the writer makes it]].
+Just because you did the research, doesn't mean it adds to the story, especially if the research is shoehorned in just to show off.
 Likewise, sometimes it's better just to make things up.
-Remember that one of the reasons why the SciFiGhetto existed in the first place was because Authors of old (and some still do) overused this trope, creating walls of InfoDump instead of stories.
-If people wanted to have a lecture in Science, they would grab scientific essays in the first place.
+Remember that one of the reasons why the SciFiGhetto existed in the first place was because authors of old (and some even now) overused this trope, creating walls of InfoDump instead of stories.
+If people wanted to have a lecture in science, they would grab scientific essays in the first place.

 Also keep in mind that referencing things doesn't by default make a work smarter than one that doesn't.